ydaniels/drf-django-flexible-subscriptions/README.rst

     #Create SubscriptionPlan and PlanCost from django admin
     #A user is added to the group on subscription plan after subscription is activated.
     #SubscriptionPlan features field can be json of dict e.g {"can_send_message": true } that can be accessed
-    #directly from the subscription plan obj subscription_obj.can_send_message
+    #directly from the subscription plan obj

+    #New user can automatically be subscribed to a plan cost by setting DFS_DEFAULT_PLAN_COST_ID in settings.py  to ID of a plan cost
+    # you want user to be subscribed to

     #you can subscribe user to a plan by
     subscription = cost.setup_user_subscription(request.user, active=False, no_multiple_subscription=True)